kleinesfilmroellchen/MusikWecker/Documentation/SRLV.md

 Single-pixel trailer objects are a list of pixels to be set.

-After the same common header as the normal objects use, each following coordinate is encoded using Rice-Golomb coding with order `k = XXX` and zig-zag coding, such that 1 -> 1, -1 -> 2, 2 -> 3, -2 -> 4, 3 -> 5 etc.
+After the same common header as the normal objects use, each following coordinate is encoded using Rice-Golomb coding with order `k = 5` and zig-zag coding, such that 1 -> 1, -1 -> 2, 2 -> 3, -2 -> 4, 3 -> 5 etc.

 All pixel coordinates, each a pair (x, y), are encoded as the difference from the previous one.